ezzamel156/book-app/README.md

     `DB_USERNAME=root`\
     `DB_PASSWORD=`

-1. run `php artisan migrate:fresh -seed` in cmd
+1. run `php artisan migrate:fresh --seed` in cmd
 1. run `php artisan serve` in cmd
 1. go to your browser and navigate to `localhost:8000`
 1. login using the following credentials